 Are Rottweilers dangerous?

-Rottweilers are often perceived to be dangerous and aggressive because they are an imposing breed.
-And sometimes TV and movies cast them in the role of “villian.”
-But Rottweilers aren’t necessarily dangerous.
-With proper and consistent training, a Rottweiler can be a loving, protective dog to their families.
+Because they are an imposing breed, Rottweilers are often perceived as dangerous and aggressive.
+And, while sometimes TV and movies cast them in the role of “villain,” Rottweilers aren’t necessarily dangerous.
+With proper and consistent training, a Rottweiler can be a loving, energetic, and playful dog to their family.

 Are Rottweilers hypoallergenic?